-NEW RIVER VALLEY REGIONAL COMMISSION Schedule of Components of and Changes in Net Pension Liability/Asset and Related Ratios For the Year Ended June 30, 2016
+New River Valley Regional Commission Schedule of Changes in Net Pension Liability/Asset and Related Ratios For the Year Ended June 30, 2017

 Schedule is intended to show information for 10 years.
 Information prior to the 2014 valuation is not available.
 However, additional years will be included as they become available.